How to finance home improvements

 If you decide that a credit card is your best option, look into cards that offer an introductory zero percent APR.
 This will allow you to avoid interest payments as you pay down the balance in the first year.
 The 15-month marker also serves as a helpful deadline to remind you to pay off your debt by then.
 After that period, the interest rate will likely increase.

-Final thought, no matter which direction you take: While credit buys you more flexibility, it is important to remember to stay regimented, spend within your means and not use credit as a way to go overboard on your project.
+Final thought, no matter which direction you take: While credit buys you more flexibility, it is important to remember to stay regimented, spend within your means and not use a home equity line of credit as a way to go overboard on your project.

 Ready to apply?